vrurg/raku-Cro-RPC-JSON/docs/md/Cro/RPC/JSON.md

 This mode of operation is called *hybrid* because it combines both synchronous and asynchronous ones.

 **Note** that contrary to the asynchronous code above we don't use `jrpc-notify` to emit a notification.
 This is because in the case of asynchronous code there is no way for `Cro::RPC::JSON` core to tell the difference between a reponse to a JSON-RPC method call or a notification if they both are hashes, for example, as both are coming from the same supply.
-That's why one have to wrap them in either [`Cro::RPC::JSON::MethodResponse`](https://github.com/vrurg/raku-Cro-RPC-JSON/blob/v0.1.1/docs/md/Cro/RPC/JSON/MethodResponse.md) or [`Cro::RPC::JSON::Notification`](https://github.com/vrurg/raku-Cro-RPC-JSON/blob/v0.1.1/docs/md/Cro/RPC/JSON/Notification.md) containers.
+That's why one have to wrap them in either [`Cro::RPC::JSON::MethodResponse`](https://github.com/vrurg/raku-Cro-RPC-JSON/blob/v0.1.2/docs/md/Cro/RPC/JSON/MethodResponse.md) or [`Cro::RPC::JSON::Notification`](https://github.com/vrurg/raku-Cro-RPC-JSON/blob/v0.1.2/docs/md/Cro/RPC/JSON/Notification.md) containers.
 Besides, when it comes to responding to a method call in the asynchronous model the order of responses is not determined.
 That's why use of `$req.respond` ensures that the data emitted has the right `id` field set in JSON-RPC response object.

 `jrpc-request`
 --------------

-Returns currently being processed [`Cro::RPC::JSON::Request`](https://github.com/vrurg/raku-Cro-RPC-JSON/blob/v0.1.1/docs/md/Cro/RPC/JSON/Request.md) object where applicable and the object is not directly available.
+Returns currently being processed [`Cro::RPC::JSON::Request`](https://github.com/vrurg/raku-Cro-RPC-JSON/blob/v0.1.2/docs/md/Cro/RPC/JSON/Request.md) object where applicable and the object is not directly available.
 Mostly useful for methods of actor class.

 `jrpc-response`
 ---------------

-Returns currently being processed [`Cro::RPC::JSON::MethodResponse`](https://github.com/vrurg/raku-Cro-RPC-JSON/blob/v0.1.1/docs/md/Cro/RPC/JSON/MethodResponse.md) object where applicable and the object is not directly available.
+Returns currently being processed [`Cro::RPC::JSON::MethodResponse`](https://github.com/vrurg/raku-Cro-RPC-JSON/blob/v0.1.2/docs/md/Cro/RPC/JSON/MethodResponse.md) object where applicable and the object is not directly available.
 Mostly useful for methods of actor class.
-Also available as `jrpc-request.response`.
+Also available as `jrpc-request.jrpc-response`.

 `jrpc-protocol`
 ---------------